lesnek/CurrencyConverter/README.md

 ```

 ## Testing
-Testing of both applications is provided by pytests
+Testing of application is provided by pytests
 ```
 python -m pytest tests/
 ```